nigelredding/act65.github.io/_posts/Questions/2016-9-14-ConservedComplexity.md

 rating: 1
 ---

-Could the complexity of a problem actually a conserved quantity?
+Could the complexity of a problem/algorithm be a conserved quantity?
 (This is vaugley inspired by Scott Aaronson's [quip](http://www.scottaaronson.com/blog/?p=2212) about the latest claim that $P=NP$)

 > All proposals along these lines simply _“smuggle the exponentiality”_ somewhere that isn’t being explicitly considered

-I am imagining that each increase in efficiency we see is actually _smuggling_ the complexity somewhere else.
+I am imagining that increases in efficiency (that we see so regularly) are actually _smuggling_ the complexity somewhere else.
 For example;

 * increases in 'efficiency' of matmuls are actually costing us elsewhere.
-Maybe we are having to do more irreversable computations (which we wouldn't notice atm).
+Maybe we are having to do more irreversable computations (which we wouldn't notice atm (?)).
 * or ??

-If I had to write an equation that looked nice but didn't really say much I would write this. $\mathcal C$ stand for complexity.
+If I wrote an equation that looked nice but didn't really say much it would be the one below.

 $$
 \begin{align*}